NewOrbit Logo

 NEO-1 by the numbers.

-Discover the precision, performance, and groundbreaking capabilities of NEO-1, the world's first, and only satellite engineered for sustained operations in Ultra-Low Earth Orbit.
+Discover the precision, performance, and groundbreaking capabilities of NEO-1, the world's first, and only satellite engineered for sustained operations in very-Low Earth Orbit.

 km